Details emerge about 4 University of Idaho students slain near campus

 The city of Moscow is a close-knit college town nestled in the rolling hills of north-central Idaho, about 80 miles southeast of Spokane, Washington.

-A vigil for the slain students was set for 5 p.m.
-Wednesday on the University's Administration lawn, University of Idaho spokesman Kyle Pfannenstiel said.
+A vigil for the slain students set for this week was postponed until after the school's fall break next week, University of Idaho spokesman Kyle Pfannenstiel told CBS News on Tuesday.

 Shortly after Moscow police announced the homicide investigation, students at the University of Virginia were also told to shelter in place after police said a suspect gunned down fellow students on a bus as they returned from a school field trip.
 The shooting left three members of the school's football team dead and two other students injured.
 The shooting touched off an intense manhunt Sunday, and authorities announced Monday that a suspect, Christopher Darnell Jones Jr., had been apprehended.